LostImbecile/dbl-bot/README.md

 - b-fixembed toggle `[on by default]`
 - b-fix (link)/(reply to the message)

-Get Media URLs from Message:
+Get Media URLs from Message (for download):
 - b-dl (reply to the message)/(embed)

 Music Player: